 Conflict of Interest

 Conflicts of Interest (COI) typically involve circumstances that impair, or reasonably appear to impair, an individual's independent unbiased judgment in the discharge of his/her responsibilities to the Univeristy.
 One of the important themes in addressing COI is transparency, and the first step is the disclosure of your interests, as required below.

 University Conflict of Interest Policy - Instructions for All Clarkson Investigators

-Faculty and Staff of Instruction and Research must complete a Conflict of Interest Disclosure Form at the beginning of each fiscal year in order to meet Federal requirements.
+Faculty and Staff of Instruction and Research must complete a Conflict of Interest Disclosure Form at the beginning of each fiscal year, and when a new reportable significant financial interest is first identified, in order to meet Federal and University requirements.
 The Director of Research and/or the Conflict of Interest Committee reviews each disclosure.